SPARQL-Anything/sparql.anything/README.md

 ## Supported Formats
-Currently, the system supports the following formats: "json", "html", "xml", "csv", "bin", "png","jpeg","jpg","bmp","tiff","tif", "ico", "txt" ... but the possibilities are limitless!
+Currently, the system supports the following formats: "json", "html", "xml", "csv", "yaml", "md", "bib", "bin", "png","jpeg","jpg","bmp","tiff","tif", "ico", "txt" ... but the possibilities are limitless!

 By default, these formats are triplified as follows.